-- Children are taught to understand and manage risk through our person, social, health and economic (PHSE) education and Relationship and Sex Education and through all aspects of school life.
-This includes online safety. - by accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments. - reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+- Ensuring appropriate information is shared confidentially at key transition points in a child's journey to ensure continued support (incl. school medical records). - Noting concerns through our CPOMS system which is used to build up a clearer picture of any difficulty that a child might be experiencing. - Children are taught to understand and manage risk through our personal, social, health and economic (PHSE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
+This includes online safety. - By accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments. - reassuring victims that they are being taken seriously and that they will be supported and kept safe.